gvwilson/thirdbit/teaching/community.md

 [[Brown2007](biblio.html#brown-bpco)], which is an exceptionally useful book on building community organizations.

 ### Who Are You?
-(15 minutes)
+(20 minutes)

-Which of the descriptions of people you don't want on your team do you fit?
-What can you do about it?
+Read NOAA's descriptions of [disruptive behaviors][noaa-disruptive].

+1. Which of them best describes you?
+2. Do you think the strategies described for handling people like you are effective?
+3. Are other strategies equally or more effective?

 ### People You May Meet (30 minutes)